libuv/libuv/README.md

 ## Supported Platforms

 Microsoft Windows operating systems since Windows XP SP2.
-It can be built with either Visual Studio or MinGW.
-Consider using [Visual Studio Express 2010][] or later if you do not have a full Visual Studio license.
+It can be built with either Visual Studio 2015 or MinGW.

 Linux using the GCC toolchain.